 All the diesel engines, meanwhile, use ‘selective catalytic reduction’ (SCR) to reduce harmful emissions.
 This means high-mileage drivers may need to top up with AdBlue between services.
 Most modern diesel engines now use this system; you can read more about AdBlue in our advice article on the subject.

 We’d generally caution against specifying four-wheel drive unless you really need it.
 The Kodiaq should be competent over moderately rough terrain and the four-wheel-drive system is effective, but it costs about £2,000 and dents fuel economy.

-All Kodiaqs cost £150 a year to tax, unless you breach the £40,000 mark, at which point a surcharge takes the cost up to £475 a year the first five times you renew.
+All Kodiaqs cost the standard VED (tax) rate, unless you breach the £40,000 mark, at which point a surcharge takes the cost up for the first five times you renew.

 The Kodiaq is pretty affordable to insure, sitting in groups 15-29 out of 50, making it slightly more affordable than the smaller Volkswagen Tiguan.

 You can choose to maintain the Kodiaq based on fixed or variable servicing schedules, depending on the sort of journeys you do.
 If you’re going down the fixed route (recommended for those who drive hard, fast or take lots of short journeys), expect to book the Kodiaq in every year or 10,000 miles.
 Skoda typically charges around £300 for two years’ worth of maintenance via its service plan.